xSardine/AMQ-Stuff/Rotating_background_CSS_generator/README.md

 # Rotation background CSS generator

 ## What it does
+Help you have multiple background as a diaporama for AMQ:
 Get an URL link automatically for all the files in the directory and generate CSS code necessary to add to Elodie's script

 ## Usage